 Data Backup and Recovery

-• Establish automated and regular data backup procedures.
+- Establish automated and regular data backup procedures to prevent data loss due to cyber threats.

 Security Monitoring

-• Implement real-time monitoring for suspicious activities and security incidents.
+- Implement real-time monitoring for suspicious events, activities, and security incidents all located in one easy-to-navigate center.

 Vulnerability Assessment